 This is our seventh year hosting the Ed-Fi Summit.
 Located in glorious Austin, Texas, this conference has grown from a huddle of 20 people into a gathering of hundreds.
 The Summit is valuable (arguably invaluable) for everyone in the education space, both for the technical knowledge sharing and sector-wide collaboration.

 This year’s event will comprise more than 80 sessions, an inspiring keynote, and daily networking events—not to mention a brilliant excuse to spend time in downtown Austin!
-For those of you music lovers who want a bigger fix than Summit karaoke, we highly recommend sticking around after the conference for the first weekend of Austin City Limits…
+For those of you music lovers, we highly recommend sticking around after the conference for the first weekend of Austin City Limits…

 If you think this event is only for technologists, think again.